WincAcademy/node-feedback-factory/README.md

 ## Usage

-Call the `/feedback` endpoint with the query parameter "repo":
+Call the `/feedback` endpoint with the query parameters "user" and "repo":

-    localhost:3000/feedback?repo=WincAcademy/react-groceries-list
+    localhost:3000/feedback?user=WincAcademy&repo=react-groceries-list

+The endpoint also supports different branches using the "branch" parameter.
+The default is set to "master".

 ## Documentation